Welcome W. Wilson Jr.: Career

-Wilson began his career with Welcome Group, LLC, a family-owned firm based in Houston.
-He currently serves as President and CEO, overseeing the development of single-tenant office, industrial, lab, warehouse, and manufacturing properties.
-Under his leadership, the firm has assembled and developed over 9 million square feet of real estate in Texas and the Southeastern United States.
+Wilson began his career with Welcome Group LLC, a commercial real estate firm.
+He currently serves as president and CEO of the company.
+During Wilson's tenure, Welcome Group expanded its commercial real estate activities throughout Texas and the Southeastern United States.

-He is also joint venture partner in Kingham · Dalton · Wilson Ltd. (branded as KDW), the design/build affiliate of Welcome Group.
+He is also a joint venture partner in Kingham Dalton Wilson Ltd. (KDW), a design and construction affiliate of Welcome Group.